-In America the number of actual regulating wheel producers has steadily decreased.
-Some who remain produce product under private label agreements.
+In America, the number of actual regulating wheel producers has steadily decreased.
+Some who remain produce products under private label agreements.
 Several different rubber production processes and rubber compounds are utilized.
 The differences in production processes and rubber compounds determine the quantity of the end product.

 Purpose of the regulating wheel

 Regulating wheels are mounted directly across from the centerless grinding wheel.
 The regulating wheels' purpose is to regulate the rotating speed of the part being ground.
 The recommended speed of the regulating wheel is 60 to 80 times less than the grinding wheel.
 The result is the part being ground rotates much less than the speed of the grinding wheel which allows the grinding wheel to grind metal off the part instead of the part spinning.